skiletro/nixfiles/README.md

 * **Eris** is the name of my desktop computer.
 Currently it is **not** running NixOS and is therefore missing from this repo
 * **Themis** is the name of my laptop, which is a HP Envy X360 13.
 Currently runs NixOS with almost no flaws

-I also use NixOS under WSL2, but it doesn't use this flake as it's primary/sole purpose is for development flakes

 ## Installation Guide
 - Copy over your `configuration.nix` and `hardware-configuration.nix` to a new folder in `machines/`.
 - Rename `configuration.nix` to `default.nix`